bayareagamedevs/policies/code_of_conduct.md

 The following behaviors are expected and requested of all community members:

+  * Use your full name for your profile.
+This is primarily to avoid confusion and abuse of anonymity.
+  * Thread your conversations in any auto-add channels.
+This keeps channels clean, and messages easy to parse.
   * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration before conflict.
   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
   * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
   * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
-  * Please use your full name for your profile.
-This is primarily to avoid confusion and abuse of anonymity.

 ## 4. Unacceptable Behavior